Achingly pretty, slightly bohemian, quietly confident; the small town of Kaş on Turkey’s Turquoise Coast is all of those things. And more besides.

 Hide away in the side streets.
 Sit around the main square for people watching.
 Or get a bit of height and sit yourself somewhere overlooking the water.

-On the main road leading into town, you’ll find great budget options such as lokantas and salons serving up tasty pide or döner kebab.
+On the main road leading into town, you’ll find great budget options such as lokantas and salons serving up traditional Turkish soups, tasty pide or döner kebab.

 Day Trips From Kaş

-Kaş is right at the heart of Lycian Turkey on the Mediterranean coast (see map above).
+Kaş is right at the heart of Lycian Turkey on the Mediterranean coast (see map above or below).

 Demre

-Again, the small town of Demre is another 40 minute drive and a very worthwhile day out from Kaş.
+The small town of Demre is just a 40 minute drive away and a very worthwhile day out from Kaş.
+In the 2020s it is becoming a standalone tourist resort in its own right.

 Visit the ancient ruins of Myra with its famous Lycian rock tombs.